glouppe/info8006-introduction-to-ai/lecture10.md

 class: middle

 Word-by-word translation:
-- Learn word embedding trained to predict the words around a given word using a context.
+- Learn a neural word embedding trained to predict the words around a given word using a context.
 - Embedding in different languages share similar neighborhood structure.
 - The system learn rotation of the word embedding in one language to match the word embedding in the other language, using adversarial training.
 - This can be used to infer a fairly accurate bilingual dictionary without access to any translation!